DanielKharitonov/GBI_Git_Instruction/instruction_git.md

 If you want to index the change (execute command git add), to commit the chenge and to enter comment in terminal, enter comand:

     git commit -am "you comment"

+## Log commits (changelog)

+Enter comand to show log commits present branch with full info about author, date, message:

+    git log

+If you want see shortlog commits present branch, enter comand:

+    git log --oneline

+If you want see log commits all branches with full info about author, date, message, enter comand:

+    git log --all

+If you want see shortlog commits all branches, enter comand:

+    git log --oneline --all